PetrosKarampas/MeteorShower/README.md

 - Shoot: Space
 - Camera: Mouse
 ## Build and Run
-You can build and play this game using the Unity Hub.
+You can build and play this game using the Unity Hub.<br />
 Just download this project and load it in the Unity Hub.